PR0XCITY/ResQ-Connect/README.md

 the mobile app completes the loop: start or stop recording, trigger sos with a tap or a voice, share live location, choose safer routes, and send alerts to trusted contacts.

-when sos goes off, family, friends, and even nearby saheli users get notified instantly. danger becomes visible. safety becomes collective.
+when sos goes off, family, friends, and even nearby ResQ Connect users get notified instantly. danger becomes visible. safety becomes collective.

 ---

 ## what makes it different

 anyone can add an sos button. anyone can plot maps. anyone can build donation forms.
-but **saheli stacks what others separate**.
+but **ResQ Connect stacks what others separate**.

 - human dashcam with esp32-cam + night vision
 - safest route navigation powered by community ratings